jackatopolis/sql-challenge/README.md

 #### Data Analysis

-Once database is complete, do the following:
+The database queries file queries the following:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.